 The Group has saved companies up to 43% on workers compensation premiums as a result of a 20% Advance Policy Discount and an annual dividend.

 Intially, claims should be reported to the Group’s claims department by calling us at 914-457-4239.
 We assist the employer with submitting required forms and insures that the claim is properly reported.
 We contact the injured employee to learn more about the claim and determine whether there were pre-existing conditions or other factors that could reduce the cost of the claim to the employer.
 We also call the medical provider to confirm correct costs are being charged to the claim.

 Employers are not required to inform their insurance carrier about minor injuries to workers on the job, as long as the claim is properly documented from the beginning.
 Employers can pay the costs associated with minor job-related injuries directly.
 If the injury ultimately requires more costly care, the claim can be submitted to workers compensation at a future date.
 Direct payment of small claims by the employer helps to improve the employer’s experience modification, which helps reduce workers compensation premium costs.
 Frequent reported claims are more damaging to an experience modification than a single severe claim.

 Most members of Safety Group 530 will complete their own audits in the form of a report.
 Some members will have audit personal from the State Fund come to your office to complete an audit.
 Good payroll records are the key to a smooth audit.
 Make sure that all your contractors carry a statutory New York State workers’ compensation policy.
-If you are unsure, please contact us or visit the Workers’ Compensation Board’s website to verify their coverage: http://www.wcb.ny.gov/icpocinq/icpocdisclaimer.jsp.
+If you are unsure, please contact us at 914-457-4200 or click the following link to visit the Workers’ Compensation Board’s website to verify their coverage: http://www.wcb.ny.gov/icpocinq/icpocdisclaimer.jsp.